popey/popey.com-blog/content/post/2021/02/hunting-down-a-new-laptop.md

 So I am willing to at least entertain the idea of a non-ThinkPad. :D

-I keep looking at the Lenovo pages in the UK, waiting - seemingly fruitlessly - for the Ubuntu models the promised to show up.
+I keep looking at the Lenovo pages in the UK, waiting - seemingly fruitlessly - for the Ubuntu models they promised, to show up.
 However, most (if not all) of the new ones seem to feature soldered-in RAM, and other inaccessible components.
 I appreciate this is *The Way* now, and everyone is doing that, but I don't like it.

 That said, I just bought an new Apple MacBook Air for my daughter.
 It sports the new M1 chip so is allegedly super fast while sipping power.
 It has the same non-user-servicability, but then that's not something I'd expect from Apple.
 I do expect it from my beloved ThinkPads.